 Passengers can stow one larger piece of luggage for free in the baggage hold and they may also carry one piece of smaller luggage onto the bus for free.
 Be sure to check dimension and weight restrictions for both types of baggage before booking your ticket because there is a charge for oversize luggage.
 Staff members who work aboard the buses must know in advance if you plan to bring a bicycle on your journey from Venice to Vienna by bus.
 Therefore, when booking your ticket, make sure you contact RegioJet and inform them that you plan to bring your bike with you.
 Transport of your bike is not guaranteed on a RegioJet bus because of limited space – there is room for about 2 bikes on every RegioJet bus from Venice to Vienna.
 If you hope to travel with your bike, you should book your ticket as far in advance as possible.
 To bring a bike onto the bus, you will have to partially disassemble it and pack it in an appropriate bike bag so that it does not damage other baggage.
 There is a fee for bringing you bike with you on a RegioJet bus.
 Traveling with an animal is allowed only on certain RegioJet buses, so if you hope to travel with an animal, double-check to see if your particular bus allows it.
 Animals, if allowed, must be small, weighing around 20 pounds (9 kg), have proper documentation and vaccinations, and be kept in secure, waterproof carriers at all times.
 A passenger either holds the carrier during the journey or stows is under the seat.
 Double check before booking your ticket about pet availability and restrictions.
 Guide dogs are allowed on all buses but only with the proper documentation for both the dog and handler.
 Animals usually ride at no extra charge.

-Travel by bus between Venice, Italy and Vienna, Austria is: Partially open.
+Travel by bus between Venice, Italy and Vienna, Austria is: Fully open.

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus from Venice to Vienna closer to your date of departure here
+The above information was last checked on 6/27/22.
+Remember to check the latest COVID-19 travel safety regulations for your bus between Venice and Vienna closer to your date of departure here

-Return travel from Austria to Italy is: Partially open.
+Return travel from Austria to Italy is: Fully open.

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Austria
+Entry into Italy is allowed for: Entry is fully open for citizens and permanent residents of Austria

 Requirements for reentering: